jonathan-g/rhoedown/README.md

 License
 -----------------------------------------------------------------------------

-The markdown package is licensed under the GPLv2.
+The rhoedown package is licensed under the GPLv2.
 See these files for additional details:

 - inst/COPYING - Markdown package license (GPLv2)